Now Hiring: AIANTA is Seeking a Public Lands Partnership Program Manager

-Position Title: Public Lands Partnerships Program Manager
+Position Title: Public Lands Partnership Program Manager

 Salary Range: $55,000 – $65,000 DOE

-Supervisor: Program Development Director
+Supervisor: Program Development

-- Other duties and responsibilities as assigned.
+- Other responsibilities as assigned.

 - Bachelor’s degree in Native American studies, cultural anthropology, interpretation, American history, public lands management – or equivalent senior level experience.